The Wastewater Treatment Process

 8. Disinfection and Deep Inspection

 For disinfection, treated water (also known as effluent) is sent through a chamber or series of reservoirs to allow sufficient time for chemicals or light to kill bad microorganisms that have not been removed.
-This effluent is now called ‘reclaimed water’ and is released back to the environment for beneficial purposes.
+This effluent is now called ‘reclaimed water’ and is released back into the environment for beneficial purposes.